Last revision: 16/02/2023

-Both parties should consider and be aware of issues including, but not limited to, holiday entitlement, continuous periods of employment, the national minimum wage, the working time directive, statutory sick pay, automatic pensions enrolment, dismissal and discrimination law, although not all of these issues are required to be addressed or considered within the contract.
+Both parties should consider and be aware of issues including, but not limited to, holiday entitlement, the national minimum wage, the working time directive, statutory sick pay, automatic pensions enrolment, dismissal and discrimination law, although not all of these issues are required to be addressed or considered within the contract.

 Help from a lawyer

 You can choose to consult a lawyer if you need help.

 The lawyer can answer your questions or help you through the process.
 You will be offered this option when you complete the document.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.

 At the end, you receive it in Word and PDF formats.
 You can modify it and reuse it.